RD211/actors/docs/updating_weights.md

 ### 🕒 WIP (Coming Soon)

-If there is only one big batch, there’s no need to move it to CPU and then back to GPU — we should probably skip this step.

 FP8 weight loading with inflight quantization is coming soon (hopefully).
 It currently works on a single GPU that supports FP8, such as a 4090.